Epworth Rectory Haunting: The Famous Haunting You’ve Never Heard Of

 His work provides a broader context for the events, exploring the Wesley family’s religious beliefs and the social tensions in Epworth that may have influenced their interpretation of the phenomena.
 Clarke’s detailed treatment reinforces the case’s credibility, as it draws on primary sources and corroborates John Wesley’s account.

-Other notable figures, such as Dr. Joseph Priestley and Robert Southey, also wrote about the haunting.
-Priestley, a scientist and theologian, provided particulars of the case in his writings, while Southey, in his Life of Wesley (1820), reproduced the accounts, noting, “The testimony upon which it rests is far too strong to be set aside because of the strangeness of the relation.”
+Other important figures, such as Dr. Joseph Priestley and Robert Southey, also wrote about the haunting.
+Priestley, a scientist and theologian, provided particulars of the case in his writings, while Southey, in his Life of Wesley (1820), reproduced the accounts, noting, “The testimony on which it rests is far too strong to be set aside because of the strangeness of the relation.”

 Theories and Explanations